 Sharing your feelings with other like-minded people can help you feel supported and understood, which calms your stress.
 It helps to know that you are not alone, and that others are going through the same things.
 If you feel it is personally important to take action to express your values or to defend the things that matter most to you, get together with others and make a plan of action that fits your values.
 There is more power in numbers, and taking action can counteract feelings of helplessness.

 Melanie Greenberg, Ph.D., is a practicing psychologist in Mill Valley, California, and former professor in the Ph.D. program at the California School of Professional Psychology.
 She is an expert on stress, the brain, and mindfulness.
 She provides workshops, speaking engagements, and psychotherapy for individuals and couples.
 She regularly appears on radio shows and as an expert in national media.
 She also does in-person and long-distance coaching for executives and entrepreneurs.
-Her new book, The Stress-Proof Brain was released this month.
+Her new book, The Stress-Proof Brain was released in 2017.

 Archy O. de Berker, Robb B. Rutledge, Christoph Mathys, Louise Marshall, Gemma F. Cross, Raymond J. Dolan & Sven Bestmann (2016) Computations of uncertainty mediate acute stress responses in humans.Nature Communications, 7, 10996.http://www.nature.com/articles/ncomms10996